tanchelka1125/Microservice-A/README.md

 # How to Programmatically REQUEST Data
 To request data from the dice rolling microservice, use the Python requests library.
 Each endpoint accepts POST requests and responds with JSON.
 For example:
-- To roll initial character stats, send a POST request to http://127.0.0.1:5000/roll_stats
+- To roll initial character stats, send a POST request to http://127.0.0.1:3500/roll_stats
-- To re-roll a single stat value, send a POST request to http://127.0.0.1:5000/reroll_stat with a JSON body containing the existing stat values and the index of the value to replace
+- To re-roll a single stat value, send a POST request to http://127.0.0.1:3500/reroll_stat with a JSON body containing the existing stat values and the index of the value to replace
-- For a single generic dice roll, use the /roll_dice endpoint.
-Example requests are shown below:
+- For a single generic dice roll, send a POST request to http://127.0.0.1:3500/roll_dice endpoint Example requests are shown below:

 # Initial stat roll